-That’s why Friends has joined with seven other leading Pacific Northwest conservation organizations in a new partnership with the Confederated Tribes of Warm Springs, MRG Foundation, and Warm Springs Community Action team to help the people of Warm Springs.
+That’s why Friends has joined with seven other leading Pacific Northwest conservation organizations in a new partnership with the Confederated Tribes of Warm Springs, Seeding Justice, and Warm Springs Community Action Team to help the people of Warm Springs.
 Our goals are two-fold: strengthen available financial resources to meet immediate, emergency health needs and advocate for policy solutions needed to help the Tribes restore their access and infrastructure for clean water.
-The campaign was launched in October, 2020.
+The effort was launched in October, 2020.

 The Confederated Tribes of Warm Springs has been a leader in conservation and environmental advocacy, both before and after our organization came into existence.
 Recent victories to stop the building of coal and oil terminals along the Columbia River was in large part due to the efforts of Warm Springs and other Tribes around the Pacific Northwest.

-We champion the existing innovative work by Tribal leaders, the MRG Foundation, and Warm Springs Community Action team, in the creation of The Chúush Fund—an inventive financing tool allowing both the public and institutional funders alike to directly assist the people of Warm Springs in confronting this crisis.
+We champion the existing innovative work by Tribal leaders, Seeding Justice, and Warm Springs Community Action team, in the creation of The Chúush Fund—an inventive financing tool allowing both the public and institutional funders alike to directly assist the people of Warm Springs in confronting this crisis.
 And this campaign aims to build upon that work.

 How You Can Help

-Please note: The Warm Springs Tribe is currently not accepting gifts of bottled water due to storage issues.
+Please note: The Tribes currently are not accepting gifts of bottled water due to storage issues.

-Educate: More on The Chúush Fund can be found online at the MRG Foundation’s website and we encourage you to share a recently produced community video exploring the impacts of the water crisis and how the public can help: http://bit.ly/Chuush-Video
+Educate: More on The Chúush Fund can be found online at Seeding Justice's website and we encourage you to share a recently produced community video exploring the impacts of the water crisis and how the public can help: http://bit.ly/Chuush-Video

 Chúush: Water for Warm Springs Campaign - participating organizations